syncfusion/blazor-docs/src/documenteditor/document-editor/list-format.md

 # Working with Lists

-Document editor supports both the single-level and multilevel lists.
+[`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) supports both the single-level and multilevel lists.
 Lists are used to organize data as step-by-step instructions in documents for easy understanding of key points.
 You can apply list to the paragraph either using supported APIs.

 ## Create bullet list